internetofwater/ref_rivers/README.md

 ## Summary

-In essence, a "mainstem" is defined by three pieces of information.
+A "mainstem" is defined by three pieces of information.
 1. A headwater location that is at the top of a network.
 1. An outlet location that is terminal or flows to a larger river.
 1. A network of features connecting the headwater and outlet.